glenn23D16/SuperPy-Assignment/README.md

 **Overview**

 SuperPy is a command-line program designed to manage an inventory of bought and sold products.
-The program allows you to buy products, sell products, list bought and sold products, calculate revenue over a period, plot revenue over a period, and advance the current date.
+The program allows you to buy products, sell products, delete products, list bought and sold products, calculate revenue over a period, plot revenue over a period, and advance the current date.

 **Commands**

-Buy a Product:
+**Buy a Product**

 To buy a product, use the following command:

 ```
 python your_superpy_file.py buy <product_name> <price> <expiration_date> [--bought_file <bought_file_path>]